philippdubach/hn-archiver/README.md

 ## Frontend

+The frontend is embedded directly in the worker (no separate static files).
+Served from `src/frontend.ts`:

-- `index.html` - Archive browser with filtering, pagination, and comment expansion
+- `/` - Archive browser with filtering, pagination, comment expansion
-- `analytics.html` - Dashboard with posting patterns, author stats, AI analysis breakdown, and embedding coverage
+- `/analytics` - Dashboard with posting patterns, author stats, AI breakdown, embedding coverage

 ## Tech Stack